AmyDoesMath/cartesian-fun/README.md

 # cartesian-fun
 Cartesian Fun!!
 And suffering.
-I want Desmos to be more programmatic so watch me suffer.
+I want a more programmatic Graphing Calculator so watch me suffer.
 Heck!
 Suffer with me if you want.